OpenAPC/openapc-de/data/unibern/README.md

 ## 2024 DATA

+### Reporting 1

 * VAT is included.
 * For some publications in Springer (BMC and Nature) Journals, 55.00 EUR admin fees were charged.
 These are also included.
 * MDPI: Members of the University of Bern receive a discount of 20%.
 In some cases, author voucher discounts were given (discounts can be cumulated).
 * The period column shows the date on which the repayment was initiated by the fund.
 The applications were all submitted in the first half of 2024.
 * All amounts are reported in CHF.
 * For 2024, the University of Bern has an agreement with Frontiers; APC payment is arranged via prepaid balance.
 This report includes all publications charged by from January to June 2024.
 A fixed APC per article of CHF 2168 net was applied.

+### Reporting 2

+* VAT is included.
+* For some publications in Springer (BMC and Nature) Journals, 55.00 EUR admin fees were charged.
+These are also included.
+* MDPI: Members of the University of Bern receive a discount of 20%.
+In some cases, author voucher discounts were given (discounts can be cumulated).
+* The period column shows the date on which the repayment was initiated by the fund.
+The applications were all submitted in the second half of 2024.
+* All amounts are reported in CHF.
+* For 2024, the University of Bern has an agreement with Frontiers; APC payment is arranged via prepaid balance.
+This report includes all publications charged by from July to Oct 2024, when the prepaid balance was exhausted.
+A fixed APC of CHF 2168 per article net was applied.

 ## 2023 DATA